skystriker1997/algorithm_datastructure/binary_search_tree.md

 };
 ```

-Note that heavily deleting or inserting elements upon a binary tree is likely to corrupt the balance of the tree.
+Note that heavily deleting or inserting elements upon a balanced binary search tree is likely to corrupt its balance.
 That's why red-black tree is invented.